-February 3, 2015 | 6:30 pm - 9:00 pm | Portland Art Museum
+February 7, 2017 | 6:30 pm - 9:00 pm | Portland Art Museum

-This award, given each year in early spring, is designed to honor one or more of those leaders for their unique and important contributions to significantly improving education in the Pacific Northwest or beyond.
-In particular, this award, named after Oregon’s highly esteemed former Governor Victor Atiyeh for his life-long passion and leadership for education, is presented to the leader(s) whose professional, philanthropic, business, civic, and /or political actions, advocacy or other leadership has profoundly changed the odds for our children to succeed in school and in life.
+Since 1905, Concordia University has prepared teachers who make a positive difference in the lives of the children and families they serve.
+Today, most philanthropic, business, civic, and political leaders recognize that a quality education is essential for our nation’s strength as a democratic society in a highly competitive world.
+This award is designed to honor one or more of those leaders for their unique and important contributions to significantly improving education in the Pacific Northwest or beyond.
+In particular, this award, named after Oregon’s highly esteemed former Governor Victor Atiyeh, for his life-long passion and leadership for education, is presented to the leader(s) whose professional, philanthropic, business, civic, and /or political actions, advocacy, or other leadership has profoundly changed the odds for our children to succeed in school and life.

 Cocktail Reception: 5:00 pm on the first floor in the Sunken Ballroom.

 Program & Dinner: 6:30 pm on the third floor in the Kridel Grand Ballroom.
 New this year we will have a paddle raise.